migaku-official/Migaku-Dictionary-Addon/.github/CONTRIBUTING.md

-# Contributing to the MIA Dictionary Addon
+# Contributing to the Migaku Dictionary Addon

 ## Important checks
   - Before create any pull requests, please open a issue explaining the situation